syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 {% endhighlight %}
 {% endtabs %}

-Following code example illustrates how to create a pivot table with existing data in the worksheet, using XlsIO.
+The following complete code snippet illustrates how to create a pivot table with existing data in the worksheet, using XlsIO.

 {% tabs %}